isaacnmm/pestpolicy-hugo2XX/content/posts/are-soundbars-worth-it/index.md

 ---
 So, are soundbars worth it?
 Well, soundbars are touted as an easy method to upgrade your TV's audio quality.
 Compared to home theaters, soundbars are cheap, less complex, and takes less space - they're minimal and sleek.
 - *So, are soundbars worth it?
 In short, YES, soundbars are worth it.
 Soundbars have an easy installation process, are stylish, (fewer wires, cords, buttons, & speakers), plus they're affordable. *
-- *Also, soundbars have better sound quality than built-in TV speakers and are compatible with the latest sound technologies including smart-home devices.�*
+- *Also, soundbars have better sound quality than built-in TV speakers and are compatible with the latest sound technologies including smart-home devices.*
-*A [soundbar](https://pestpolicy.com/2-1-vs-5-1-soundbar/) will have 2+ speakers (surround or stereo) in its long cabinet - some soundbars may have a wireless speakers - check these check soundbars.�*
+*A [soundbar](https://pestpolicy.com/2-1-vs-5-1-soundbar/) will have 2+ speakers (surround or stereo) in its long cabinet - some soundbars may have a wireless speakers - check these check soundbars.*

 ## Are Soundbars Worth It? - 7 Key Tips
 Quality soundbars are excellent to get high-quality audio from your TV.
 Despite that most soundbars won't sound better than separate speakers (for music), they're superior to built-in TV speakers.